xiaodong-hu/bing-dict/README.md

 Inquery keywords (words or sentences) to bing dictionary (both English and Chinese are supported) `python bing.py keywords`

-If you invoke at the first time, you will be asked wether to creat a local cache at /home/hxd (**you should replace hxd with your own username**).
-Only the sencond and following invoking of this program will output translations and example sentences.
+If you invoke at the first time, you will be asked wether to creat a local cache at your home directory.
+Only the sencond and following invoking of this program will give translations and example sentences.

 ## recommend configuration
 First, you need to add alias to your terminal.
 Let's take zsh as an example: